MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 ## What is Houdini?

-Houdini is built from the ground up as a procedural system that empowers artists to work freely, create multiple iterations, and rapidly share workflows with colleagues.
+Houdini is a procedural system that empowers artists to work freely, create multiple iterations, and rapidly share workflows with colleagues.

 ## Import a 3D model into Houdini